aws/aws-fpga/sdk/linux_kernel_drivers/xdma/README.md

 [XDMA Installation Guide](./xdma_install.md) provides detailed guidelines on how to compile, install and troubleshoot a XDMA installation.

-** NOTE: Usage of XDMA is not mandatory.
-AWS provides memory-mapped PCIe address space for direct communication between CPU and FPGA. **
+⚠️ <b>NOTE:</b> Usage of XDMA is not mandatory.
+AWS provides memory-mapped PCIe address space for direct communication between CPU and FPGA.

+⚠️ <b>NOTE:</b> This document provides general XDMA driver usage information for all shell variations.
+Small Shell does NOT provide built-in DMA, so any DMA related driver function should NOT be used for this shell.
+However, the XDMA driver is required to be installed if [User-defined Interrupt](./user_defined_interrupts_README.md) is needed.

 For a complete description of the different CPU to FPGA communication options and various options available, please review the [Programmers' View](../../../hdk/docs/Programmer_View.md).